cesar-rocha/UpperOceanSeasonality/README.md

-Seasonality in dominant upper-ocean dynamics at submesoscales
+Seasonality in governing upper-ocean dynamics at submesoscales
 ============

 A manuscript to be submitted to GRL.